wildercameron25/CourseResourceLibrary_CS360/README.md

 # Course Resource Library - Spring 2022

-This is edit of the above project done by the former Team 3 All of our changes will be done based off of the source code given to us
+This is edit of the above project done by the former Team 3 All of our changes will be done based off of the source code supplied to us

 Team 4:
 Samuel Acra, Yashi Yadav, Ive Bigirimana, & Cameron Wilder